Is Your Teenager Struggling In School?

 Whether your fears are the product of the common parent ailment of over-worrying or if something deeper is at play, your BPS therapist can help to determine that and support your teen as he or she navigates the tricky teenager years.
 With help, it is possible for your teen to get through high school with success and build a solid foundation to draw from throughout his or her life.

-We encourage you to schedule an initial assessment with Dr. Jan Hittelman.
-Jan will work with you to determine what your child’s specific issues are, if additional psychological testing is warranted, and ensure a good match between you, your child and a BPS therapist in terms of personality, style and expertise.
+We encourage you to schedule a increase the likelihood of a good fit, BPS offers an online therapist directory with a BPS therapist, trained by BPS Director Dr. Jan Hittelman.
+We will work with you to determine what your child’s specific issues are, if additional psychological testing is warranted, and ensure a good match between you, your child and a BPS therapist in terms of personality, style and expertise.

 You can also check out our free, online therapist directory, which will match you and your teen with a therapist who has expertise working with teenagers on school issues.